huff-language/huff-rs/huff_tests/README.md

 > **Note**
 > Huff tests are not meant to fully replace the Foundry test suite.
 Ideally, Huff developers will use a combination of
-> Huff tests as well as the Foundry test suite to test their contracts.
+> Huff tests alongside the Foundry and `foundry-huff` to test their contracts.

 ## Usage
 To run tests within a contract from the `huffc` cli, use the `test` subcommand: